 NVIDIA Unreal Engine Custom Branches

-NVIDIA has made it easy for game developers to add leading-edge technologies to their UE games by providing custom UE branches for NVIDIA technologies on GitHub.
+NVIDIA has made it easy for game developers to add leading-edge technologies to their Unreal Engine games by providing custom Unreal Engine branches for NVIDIA technologies on GitHub.
 These branches shorten the development cycle and bring stunning, rich detail to your games.

 NVIDIA RTX Branches of Unreal Engine

-The NVIDIA RTX branch of Unreal Engine (NvRTX) includes enhancements to the DirectX Raytracing (DXR) first enabled in UE4.26.
+The NVIDIA RTX Branch of Unreal Engine (NvRTX) includes enhancements to the DirectX Raytracing (DXR) first enabled in Unreal Engine 4.26.
 It’s ideal for developers adding ray tracing to their games or applications.
-Get started with RTXDI available through the NvRTX branch.
+Get started with DLSS 3, RTXDI, RTXGI, and Shader Execution Reordering (SER) available through the NvRTX branch.

 Get started with NvRTX